 -c add Registers a name server.
 It is used with address.
 If you omit the -c option, -c add is assumed specified.
-To register a name server, the existing settings are deleted and the host specified by .
+To register a name server, the existing settings are deleted and the host specified by specified by domainname is added.